renovatebot/renovate/docs/usage/getting-started/use-cases.md

 ## Development Dependency Updates

-The original use case, and still the most popular, is for developers to automate updating of their development dependencies.
+The original use case, and still the most popular one, is for developers to automate updating of their development dependencies.

 ### Updating of Package Files